Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Algorithmic Details

 \subsubsection{The gap problem}

-In theory, the set of initial cuts is usually given by the set of all possible cuts and the agreement parameter is chosen small, only to assure tangles point to {\it something}.
-For example, consider a complete graph, in which tangles are supposed to detect the existence of only one cluster (the whole dataset).
+In theory, we consider all possible cuts for the set of initial cuts, and the agreement parameter is chosen small, only to assure tangles point to {\it something}.
+Let us consider a complete graph in which tangles are supposed to detect the existence of only one cluster (the whole dataset).